Geometric Floquet theory

-where the Floquet gauge potential $\A_\F(t){=}i\partial_t P(t) P^\dagger(t)$ suppresses excitations between eigenstates of $\HF[t]{=}P(t)\HF[0]P^\dagger(t)$, with $[t]$ denoting the initial time/phase of the drive (a.k.a.~Floquet gauge).
-Equation~\eqref{eq:Floquet_STA} is equivalent to Floquet's theorem, and implies that finding the Floquet Hamiltonian is an inverse counterdiabatic driving problem.
-This provides an \textit{explicit} means to find a lab-frame Hamiltonian $H(t)$ for any given desired Floquet Hamiltonian $\HF$; moreover, it immensely reduces the complexity of Floquet engineering by suggesting numerous possibilities to turn the latter into an algorithmic procedure~\cite{Sels2017_LCD,GuryOdelin2019_STA,Claeys2019_FloquetCDProtocols,takahashi2023_Krylov}.
+where the gauge potential $\A_\F(t){=}i\partial_t P(t) P^\dagger(t)$ suppresses excitations between eigenstates of $\HF[t]{=}P(t)\HF[0]P^\dagger(t)$; $[t]$ denotes the initial time/phase of the drive (a.k.a.~Floquet gauge).
+Equation~\eqref{eq:Floquet_STA} implies that finding the Floquet Hamiltonian is an inverse counterdiabatic driving problem, providing means to \textit{explicitly} find the Floquet Hamiltonian $\HF[t]$ for a given lab-frame Hamiltonian $H(t)$~\cite{Sels2017_LCD,GuryOdelin2019_STA,Claeys2019_FloquetCDProtocols,takahashi2023_Krylov}.
+This perspective allows us to derive Floquet theory from the adiabatic theorem.

-Further, using Eq.~\eqref{eq:Floquet_STA} we identify quasienergy folding as a consequence of a broken gauge group $U(1){\mapsto}\mathbb{Z}$ of the adiabatic gauge potential $\A_\F$, with the remaining gauge freedom corresponding to the ambiguity in defining quasienergy levels $\epsilon_F{\mapsto}\epsilon_F {+}\ell \omega$, $\ell {\in} \mathbb{Z}$ ($\omega{=}2\pi/T$).
-Leveraging on the properties of $\A$, we introduce an alternative, gauge-invariant formulation of Floquet theory that allows us to unambiguously sort the quasienergy spectrum, and identify the unique Floquet ground state.
-This gauge-invariant formulation takes into account the energetics of `photon' absorption and emission processes, as we exemplify for the exactly solvable periodically-driven XY chain.
-Moreover, the gauge-invariant evolution naturally decomposes into a purely dynamical and geometric contribution.
-We analyze the implications for inherently nonequilibrium models, such as anomalous Floquet topological insulators, and discrete time crystals; our findings reveal quantum geometry as the driver of inherently nonequilibrium effects.
+Further, we identify quasienergy folding as a consequence of a broken gauge group $U(1){\mapsto}\mathbb{Z}$ of the gauge potential $\A_\F$, with the remaining gauge freedom corresponding to the ambiguity in defining quasienergy levels $\EF{\mapsto}\EF {+}m \omega$, $m {\in} \mathbb{Z}$ ($\omega{=}2\pi/T$).
+We then introduce an alternative formulation of Floquet theory based on the parallel-transport gauge that decomposes the evolution into a geometric part described by a Wilson line operator, and a dynamical part governed by an average-energy operator whose eigenstates are the Floquet states.
+This enables us to unambiguously sort the quasienergy spectrum, and uniquely identify the \textit{Floquet ground state} at any drive frequency.

+For the kicked Ising chain, we find a critical frequency at which the average-energy operator changes from a $2$-local to a nonlocal operator; as a result, the corresponding many-body bandwidth loses extensivity and exhibits `spectral implosion', offering new insights into the breakout of heating.
+Remarkably, we reveal quantum geometry as the driver of inherently nonequilibrium effects: we trace back the origins of anomalous Floquet topological insulators--in agreement with previous studies~\cite{gavensky2024stredaformulafloquetsystems}--and discrete time crystals to the geometric phase.
+Geometric phases exhibit strong susceptibility to the presence of nonequilibrium phase transitions and rapid changes when crossing Floquet resonances, offering a sensitive probe for the critical parameter strength.
+Therefore, Floquet geometry emerges as a new tool to identify and classify nonequilibrium phenomena.

 \textit{Adiabatic evolution revisited.---} To understand the meaning of Eq.~\eqref{eq:Floquet_STA}, let us start by providing a brief overview of adiabatic control and shortcuts to adiabaticity~(STA)~\cite{Berry2009_CD,Demirplak2003_CD,Demirplak2005_CD,Demirplak2008_CD,delCampo2013_CD,Jarzynski2013_STA,Kolodrubetz2017_GeometryReview,Sels2017_LCD,Xi2010_FewLevelSTA,campbell2015shortcut,GuryOdelin2019_STA,orozcoruiz2024_AlgebraOptimalControl}.
 To this end, consider a Hamiltonian $\Hctrl(\lambda)$ with some control parameter $\lambda$, and (nondegenerate) eigenstates $\Hctrl(\lambda)\ket{\psi_n[\lambda]}=E_n(\lambda)\ket{\psi_n[\lambda]}$.
 If $\lambda(t)$~($0{\leq} t {\leq} T_\mathrm{ramp}$) is varied infinitely slowly in time, $\dot{\lambda}{\to} 0$ with $T_\mathrm{ramp}{\to}\infty$, the adiabatic theorem~\cite{Born1928_adiabatic,Kato1950_adiabatic} guarantees that the evolution follows the instantaneous eigenstates, $\ket{\psi_n[\lambda]}$, of the control Hamiltonian, $\Hctrl(\lambda)$: